How to Handle Itchy Skin During Pregnancy?

 • If your itching is chronic, severe, or accompanied by other symptoms (e.g., jaundice, severe rash, or pain), you should see your doctor.
 Pregnancy cholestasis, for example, may occasionally persist after birth, necessitating medical attention.

-Although post-pregnancy itching might be tough, it is usually treatable with adequate treatment.
-Keeping your skin moisturised, regulating hormonal and physical changes, and treating any infections or skin disorders will help to alleviate pain.
+Although post-pregnancy itching might be challenging, it is usually treatable with adequate treatment.
+Keeping your skin moisturised, monitoring hormonal and physical changes, and treating any infections or skin disorders will help to alleviate pain.
 If the itching is severe or chronic, it is always advisable to see a doctor to rule out any underlying diseases that may need treatment.

 FAQs on How to Handle Itchy Skin During Pregnancy?